open-aviation/pitot/readme.md

 <Quantity([15.
 13.0188], 'degree_Celsius')>
 ```

-Things also works with NumPy arrays...
+Things also work with NumPy arrays...

 ```pycon
 >>> import numpy as np